istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 $ rm -f ~/.zcompdump; compinit
 {{< /text >}}

-Additionally, if you receive "zsh compinit: insecure directories" warnings when attempting to load these completions, you may need to run this:
+Additionally, if you receive "ZSH compinit: insecure directories" warnings when attempting to load these completions, you may need to run this:

 {{< text bash >}}
 $ chmod -R go-w '$HOMEBREW_PREFIX/share/zsh'